pfrenssen/recipescraper/README.md

 -----

 ```
-$ scrapy crawl dagelijksekost
+$ scrapy crawl crawl -o output.json
 ```

-A list of recipes will be saved in `recipes.txt`.
+A list of recipes will be saved in `output.json`.